 Quartavious Davis had gone on a three-month robbery spree without getting caught.
 However, with the help of obtaining his cell phone location, law enforcement authorities could get a hold of Davis.
 The convict appealed to the court of appeals, where the court ruled in favor of the defendant, Quartavious Davis, as the data collection without any warrant violated the defendant’s fourth amendment rights.

 However, in 2015, circuit judges overturned the previous ruling.
 They stated that the defendant’s phone location data was the property of the phone carrier rather than Davis’s property.
 The decision vacated by the court was a huge setback for many legal professionals, including law school professors.

 That said, there is a probability that lower courts misinterpret this ruling.
 It could leave smartphone users vulnerable.
-Legal experts believe that the ruling applies to technology that was applicable five years ago.
+Legal experts believe that the ruling applied to technology five years ago.
 The government could exploit this ruling to its advantage.
 The ruling still does not address the legality of warrantless phone tracking.
 Several state courts have said that it is unconstitutional, while some courts are willing to allow warrantless phone tracking.

 The CDC states that it requires identifiable data to monitor the vaccination progress in the country.
 This allows the health department to administer proper doses.
 Health departments from many states have already populated the database with copious amounts of information.
 However, most of the data does not contain personally identifiable data.

 The Health Insurance Portability and Accountability Act (HIPAA) protects residents by ensuring personal information remains confidential.
 Unfortunately, this act, including state medical laws, has loopholes that allow public health entities to obtain data without the need for patient permission.